DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 ### Start Voter Registration Form

 The `StartVoterRegistrationForm` component displays form fields for email and zip, and redirects a user directly to the RTV registration site upon submitting.
-It's currently hardcoded on the [OVRD alpha page](#alpha-page) and [Quiz Result page](#quiz-result-page).
+It's currently hardcoded on the [Voter Registration Drive Page](#voter-registration-drive-page) and the [Quiz Result Page](#quiz-result-page) components.

 A `clicked_voter_registration_action` analytics event is fired when the user submits the form to continue their voter registration on the RTV registration site.